Geetha63/MS-Teams-Scripts/AddTeacherToDl/README.md

-# Group or TeamsCreationRestrictionPolicy
+# Add Teachers to Distribution list-Education domain

 # Description
-You can restrict Office 365 Group creation to the members of a particular security group.

-Office 365 Global admins can create Groups via any means, such as the Microsoft 365 admin center, Planner, Teams, Exchange, and SharePoint Online.
+Script will serach and filter teachers in tenant using license parameter and adds to the *All teachers* distribution list

-System should have the Azureadpreview module [`Install-Module azureadpreview`](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0-preview#installing-the-azure-ad-module)
+System should have the Azureadpreview module [`Install-Module azureadpreview`](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0-preview#installing-the-azure-ad-module) to exceute the script

-# Example
-Restricting HR group members from creating Teams or Groups

 # Inputs
-$Groupname Ex:HR

-$AllowGroupCreation Ex:False

-# Parameters
-Groupname: The name of created O365security Group

-AllowGroupCreation: Do You want to allow this group to create Teams True/False
+Global admin or Azure AD admin credentails

 # Prerequisites
 As an Administrator, type PowerShell in the start menu.